mriswithe/how_dhv_work/content/posts/ball_vape.md

 ## Usage
 1. Ensure the metal cylinder is on the stand
 2. Turn on the device
-3. Set temperature to 600°F (First time only)
+3. Set temperature to 600°F (First time only), this is persistent
 4. Set Timer for 6 minutes
 5. Put ground marijuana into the bowl and tamp
 6. Put bowl on the input hole of your water pipe
 7. Wait until the timer expires
-8. Set the metal cylinder (USING THE HANDLE) on the bowl, depending on style it may fit differently, but the cylinder will fit inside the bowl, or around the bowl
+8. Set the metal cylinder (USING THE HANDLE) on the bowl, depending on style it may fit differently, but the cylinder will fit inside the bowl (Injector), or around the bowl (Diffuser)
 9. (Optional) Wait 15-20 seconds to let the bowl get hot, this can change how much vapor is produced and how thick it is
 10. Put your mouth on the mouth hole.
 Breathe in.
 If you can see the bong's main chamber, keep an eye on it for how thick the vapor looks to gauge when to stop
 11. Stop when you want, I'm not your mom